 Zack Snyder returns as in the Director’s chair, but unfortunately, his daughter Autumn, tragically committed suicide, causing him to step away from Post-Production, until Joss Whedon temporarily took over.
 The Cast & Crew dedicated Autumn as a token of respect to their fellow colleague.

-Positive: Ben Affleck, Henry Cavill, Gal Gadot, Ezra Miller, Jason Momoa, & Ray Fisher, all did an excellent job on their respective performances as each iconic member of the titular team.
+Positive: Ben Affleck, Henry Cavill, Gal Gadot, Ezra Miller, Jason Momoa, & Ray Fisher, all did an excellent job for their respective performances as each iconic member of the titular team.

 The Flash serves as The Comic Relief of the team, similar to his animated counterpart from Bruce Timm’s animated series.
 Ezra’s performance reminded me of Tom Holland’s role as Spider-Man.